MicrosoftDocs/azure-devops-docs/release-notes/2024/includes/pipelines/sprint-246-update.md

 #### More information

-This change is rolling out over the next few month.
-See also:
+This new UX is rolling out over the next month.
+For more information, see:

 - [Azure service connection documentation](/azure/devops/pipelines/library/connect-to-azure?view=azure-devops)
 - [Workload identity federation](https://devblogs.microsoft.com/devops/workload-identity-federation-for-azure-deployments-is-now-generally-available/)